During the summer months, there’s nothing more “Minnesotan” than taking a boat ride on a favorite lake, river or waterway.

 Where were Pontoon Boats Invented?

-Pontoon Boats were first invented and manufactured in Minnesota.
-In 1951, Ambrose Weeres, a farmer in the rural town of Richmond, MN., had the idea that if you built a wooden deck on top of two columns of steel barrels welded together, you would have a sturdy deck that would be more stable on water than a conventional boat.
+Pontoon Boats were first invented and mass produced in Minnesota.* Their invention is attributed to Ambrose Weeres, a farmer in the rural town of Richmond, MN.
+In 1951, Weeres had the idea that if you built a wooden deck on top of two columns of steel barrels welded together, you would have a sturdy deck that would be more stable on water than a conventional boat.
 His initial boat though, was basically a plywood sheet strapped to 55-gallon steel drums.

 In 1952 he founded Weeres Industries and took orders for 40 more boats and an industry was formed.
 In 1990, the Minnesota state legislature recognized Ambrose Weeres as “Mr. Pontoon.” and in 1991, he was inducted into the Minnesota Marine Hall of Fame.
 He passed away shortly thereafter at the age of 84.